thomasletsch/openhab2-automation/README.md

 Uses parts from https://github.com/lewie/openhab2-javascript

 Be aware that all this is in an experimental stage.
-Event the rule engine used is still experimental :-).
+Even the rule engine used is still experimental :-).

 ## Prerequisites
 This rule needs OpenHAB 2.0 and higher.